 How To Anal Douche

 Proper anal cleansing is key to a pleasurable and safe experience.
 In general, to anal douche you’ll want to stand by your toilet in a comfortable position, then use lubricant before inserting the douche and slowly squirting liquid.
 The medical team at Bespoke Surgical has outlined how to douche to help prepare for anal sex in the steps below:

 Anal Douching Steps

-Use the bathroom.
+- Use the bathroom.

-Wash your douche’s bulb and tip with warm water and soap until clean.
+- Wash your douche’s bulb and tip with warm water and soap until clean.